 Fast forward to the summer of 2011.
 Lucky enough to have landed a good, full-time job, I decided to fulfill my goal once more of owning an early American silver dollar.
 Lo and behold, while searching online for a suitable Bust dollar, I found it – the coin I had “lost.”
 My 1799 Draped Bust dollar, listed online.
 I knew it was mine, because as it turned out it was listed by the same coin dealer to whom I had sold it months earlier.

-I was surprised it hadn’t already been sold, though that’s likely due to the fact that the rare coin market is still reeling somewhat from economic conditions that make buying expensive coins tough for many.
+I was surprised it hadn’t already been sold, though that’s likely due to the fact that the market for rare U.S. coins is still reeling somewhat from economic conditions that make buying expensive coins tough for many.
 Unfortunately, the 1799 Draped Bust dollar was listed for nearly $200 more than I had originally paid for it a year earlier, but it was still a reasonable deal.
 With relatively few other essentially problem-free Draped Bust dollars available at a decent price, I decided to buy back that lost coin.